 Buying and Storing Eggplant

-- Roast eggplant slices for sandwiches or add cooked cubed eggplant to a tomato sauce and serve with whole-wheat pasta (on Phase 2).
+- Add cooked cubed eggplant to a tomato sauce and serve with whole-wheat or quinoa pasta (on Phase 2).

 - Make baba ganoush by roasting the eggplant, removing the flesh, and combining in a food processor with fresh lemon juice, a drizzle of extra-virgin olive oil, minced garlic, cumin, and paprika.
 Add chopped parsley before serving.